 You will take 3 examinations at the end of year two based on the full two years of work.
 These are the only examinations that count towards the final A level grade.
 There will also be a practical endorsement qualification which will be assessed on your practical work throughout the two years.

-Physics is a necessity for study of Physics, Astronomy, and Engineering courses.
+Physics is a necessity for the study of Physics, Astronomy, and Engineering courses.
 It is also a recommended course for those who wish to study Maths, Medicine, Dentistry, Veterinary studies and most medical courses in Higher Education.
-It is an extremely well regarded subject as it shows you have the skills to analyse problems, prepare and implement solutions.
+It is an extremely well-regarded subject as it shows you have the skills to analyse problems, prepare and implement solutions.
 It will help develop an analytical mind and most employers and universities really respect and look for these skills.

 As with other A Level courses in college, the expectation in A Physics is that you would do 3-4 hours of Physics study per week in your own time.
 Homework is set on a weekly basis and is marked promptly, so that you always have a good understanding of your progress.